 This notice applies to the NSS.
-It also contains information regarding the NSS pilot 2022.

 It sets out details about who processes your information, what they use it for, the legal bases for this processing, and your rights under data protection legislation.

 This notice is regularly reviewed and sometimes updated, for example when organisations change their name, or to clarify how your information is used.
 Updates may be made at any time and you will always find the most up-to-date version at: www.officeforstudents.org.uk/ofs-privacy/other-privacy-notices/.